-The company operates a health care programme, which primarily consists of pre-employment health checks, periodic health screening and sickness absence monitoring.
+The company operates a Health Care programme, which primarily consists of pre-employment health checks, periodic health screening and sickness absence monitoring.
 The purpose of the programme is to ensure that the work that employees are required to do does not expose them to unnecessary health risks, and that any employees general state of health does not put their safety, or that of others, at risk.

-- 1. As a condition of employment, all new employees will complete a health questionnaire.
+- As a condition of employment, all new employees will complete a health questionnaire.
 Health screening will be provided by virtue of the hazards to which employees are exposed and/or relevant legislation. - 2.
-All existing staff are required to participate in the health surveillance and screening programme to the extent that it is applicable to the hazards within their workplace. - 3.
-Initial screening for new employees will take place within their first three months of employment, with subsequent screening normally annually. - 4.
-Human resources, with the assistance of the HSEQ Director will formally assess the data from sickness absence monitoring and health screening on an annual basis, reviewing control measures where adverse trends are identified. - 5.
+All existing staff are required to participate in the health surveillance and screening programme to the extent that it is applicable to the hazards within their workplace. - Human resources, with the assistance of the HSEQ Director will formally assess the data from sickness absence monitoring and health screening on an annual basis, reviewing control measures where adverse trends are identified. - 4.
 Confidential records are maintained by the human resources department.